skiptoniam/ecomix/readme.md

 ecomix
 ------

 ecomix is a package to implement statisitical models on multivariate species community data.
-Two main type of finite mixture models are avaliable which either model at species level (Species Archetype Models) or site level (Region of Common Profile).
+Two main type of finite mixture models are avaliable which either model at species level (Species Archetype Models) or site level (Regions of Common Profile).

 #### Installation